Number of manufacturing establishments drops by 13.6 percent

 National level estimates of the characteristics by industry domain were obtained by aggregating separately the estimates for the particular industry domain from all the regions.

 Weight Adjustment Factor for Non-Response

-Thus, the adjusted weight (W’sj) for employment stratum in TE 1-9 or TE 10-19 is
+Thus, the adjusted weight (W’sj) for employment stratum in TE of 1-9 and 10-19 is

-Nsp = number of establishments in the non-certainty employment stratum with TE 20-99 for the selected industry domain within each geographic domain (region)
+Nsp total number of establishments in the non-certainty employment stratum in TE of 20-49 and 50-99 for an industry domain within each geographic domain (region)

 Unpaid workers are working owners who do not receive regular pay, apprentices and learners without regular pay, and persons working for at least 1/3 of the working time normal to the establishment without regular pay.
 Excluded are silent or inactive business partners.